ElderMael/codexarcana-blog/content/blog/create-a-co2-sensor-with-raspberry-pi/index.md

   - /co2-sensor-raspberry-pi
 ---

-I recently wanted to introduce my daughters to the programming, so I decided to use some kind of sensor to prototype a small application and teach them how to make hardware and software work in tandem as I believe having something physical would be more interesting than me typing on a REPL.
+I recently wanted to introduce my daughters to programming, so I decided to use some kind of sensor to prototype a small application and teach them how to make hardware and software work in tandem as I believe having something physical would be more interesting than me typing on a REPL.